-The Squier Bullet Mustang we received for this review came to us in the Sonic Grey finish, which is probably our favorite of the 3 available colors.
-The finish was well applied, as we’ve come to expect from Squier, and overall construction quality was great.
-It had a slimline poplar body, which kept weight down and really added to the comfort factor.
+The Squier Bullet Mustang we received for this review (and for our full review) came to us in the Sonic Grey finish, which is probably our favorite of the 3 available colors.
+The finish was well-applied, as we’ve come to expect from Squier.
+The overall construction quality was great, featuring a slimline poplar body, which kept weight down and really added to the comfort factor.

-It had a laurel fretboard, which was a little pale and dry, but it wasn’t as bad as we’ve seen others in this price range.
-Despite this, we still found that it offered good playability; it had a 24” scale, making it comfortable for smaller players, without making it difficult for larger players to use, and the fretwork was all as it should be – level with no sharp edges.
+It had a laurel fretboard, which was a little pale and dry, but wasn’t as bad as we’ve seen others in this price range.
+Despite this, we still found it offered good playability.
+It has a 24” scale, making it comfortable for smaller players, without creating extra difficulty for larger players.
+The fretwork was all as it should be, level with no sharp edges.

-The humbuckers on this Mustang gave us a great range of hard hitting tones.
+The humbuckers on this Mustang gave us a great range of hard-hitting tones.
 They responded well to changes in attack.
 We got some great cleans, with a nice full sound – classic humbucker stuff.
-When we pushed the amp into overdrive, they delivered some pretty aggressive crunch, making it clear to see why the Mustang has been a favorite in punk and grunge circles for years.
+When we pushed the amp into overdrive, they delivered some pretty aggressive crunch, making it clear why the Mustang has been a favorite in punk and grunge circles for years.

 We liked the hardtail bridge especially.
-This really assisted with tuning stability, which can be quite a challenge on guitars at this price point if they have a trem system and it isn’t properly configured.
-It had some pretty standard Squier sealed gear tuners, which held firm, but weren’t the easiest for fine tuning – not the best, but certainly could be way worse at the price.
+This really assisted with tuning stability, which can be quite a challenge on guitars at this price point if they have a trem system that isn’t properly configured.
+It had some pretty standard Squier sealed-gear tuners, which held firm, but weren’t the easiest for fine tuning.
+Not the best, but certainly could be way worse at the price.

 - Quiet humbucking pickups